FREE HEARING AIDS FOR PENSIONERS & VETERANS

 If you believe that you may be eligible, call Harmony Hearing & Audiology on (08) 9433 3249and we will provide, and assist you to complete a Hearing Services Application Form that is to sent to the Office of Hearing Services in Canberra.
 First time applicants need to have their form signed by their Doctor.

-Changing Hearing Service Provider:
+Changing Hearing Service Provider

-You have freedom to choose your hearing service provider, which makes for fair and competitive practice within our free enterprise system.
+You have the freedom to choose your hearing service provider, which makes for fair and competitive practice within our free enterprise system.
 If you would like us to be your hearing services provider please call the Office of Hearing Services on 1800 500 726 and request a Transfer of Hearing Services Provider Form which you forward to us as your new provider.
 We can then request transfer of your important clinical history and hearing test results from your previous hearing services provider/providers.

-Grounds for Changing Service Provider:
+Grounds for Changing Service Provider

 A breakdown in relationship with your existing provider can be one reason people may choose a new provider.
 This is known to have occurred where clients returning to a practice have seen different clinicians for different visits and efficiency of information sharing and rapport declines.

 Or it may be a matter of convenience.
-For example if your mobility is somewhat limited it could be easier to get to see us and in a more timely manner
+For example, if your mobility is somewhat limited it could be easier to get to see us and in a more timely manner

 If you are already a client of the program and would like to obtain a new voucher, we can request a new voucher application on your behalf.